Aaron Whitefield: Los Angeles Angels

-On 10 November 2021, Whitefield signed a minor league contract with the Los Angeles Angels organization.
-On 8 May 2022, he was promoted to the Angels' main roster after playing for the Double-A Rocket City Trash Pandas of the Southern League, where he batted .301 with 5 home runs, 17 RBIs, and 13 stolen bases.
-He was designated for assignment on 14 May 2022 and he cleared waivers on 18 May, and was outrighted to Double-A Rocket City Trash Pandas.
+On November 10, 2021, Whitefield signed a minor league contract with the Los Angeles Angels organization.
+On May 8, 2022, he was promoted to the Angels' main roster after playing for the Double-A Rocket City Trash Pandas of the Southern League, where he batted .301 with 5 home runs, 17 RBIs, and 13 stolen bases.
+Whitefield was designated for assignment on May 14, 2022.
+He cleared waivers 4 days later, and was outrighted to Double-A Rocket City Trash Pandas.
+On October 14, Whitefield re–signed with the Angels organization on a minor league contract.

+Whitefield began the 2023 season back with Double–A Rocket City.
+In 37 games, he hit just .191/.280/.324 with 3 home runs, 13 RBI, and 12 stolen bases.
+On June 19, 2023, Whitefield was released by the Angels organization.

+Kansas City Monarchs

+On 27 June 2023, Whitefield signed with the Kansas City Monarchs of the American Association of Professional Baseball.
+In 29 games, he batted .234/.317/.262 with no home runs, 5 RBI, and 11 stolen bases.

+Sioux Falls Canaries

+On August 20, 2023, Whitefield was traded to the Sioux Falls Canaries in exchange for cash and future considerations.
+In 12 appearances for Sioux Falls, he hit .250/.346/.455 with two home runs, nine RBI, and seven stolen bases.

+On January 19, 2024, Whitefield re-signed with the Canaries.
+He did not appear in a game during the 2024 season.
+He became a free agent following the season.

 International career

 Whitefield has played for the Australian national baseball team in the 2017 World Baseball Classic Qualification in 2016, 2017 World Baseball Classic 2019 WBSC Premier12, and 2023 World Baseball Classic.

 Personal life

 Whitefield's father, John, played fastpitch softball for New Zealand's national team, and his mother, Nicole Molander, played softball in Queensland and for the Australian national team.